east-winds/east-winds.github.io/index.md

 <br>

 Prof. Davidson is an assistant professor in the [School of Global Policy and Strategy](http://gps.ucsd.edu/) and the [Mechanical and Aerospace Engineering Department](http://maeweb.ucsd.edu/) at the University of California, San Diego.
 He is a faculty member with the [21st Century China Center][21ccc] the [Center for Commerce and Diplomacy][ccd], and the [Japan Forum for Innovation and Technology][jfit], all located at UC San Diego.
+He is currently a fellow with the [Public Intellectuals Program at the National Committee on U.S.-China Relations](https://www.ncuscr.org/program/public-intellectuals-program).
 He is also a fellow with the [Initiative for Sustainable Energy Policy](http://sais-isep.org/) at Johns Hopkins SAIS.
 Read more [here](/about/).